aritzmaeso/Pulsometer/README.md

 Since the Attiny85 configurations are done, now we will connect the display and the MAX30102 to the microcontroller.
 **ARGAZKIA DENA KONEKTUA*

-Take it into account that the display we have used it is a SSD1306 128x64 OLED so if you have a display with other dimensions you will need to change the coordinates of the words you whant to put.
+Take it into account that the display we have used it is a SSD1306 128x64 OLED so if you have a display with other dimensions you will need to change the coordinates of the words you want to put.
 **ARGAZKIA HITZEN KORDENADAK**